telicent-oss/smart-caches-core/docs/data-security/design.md

 The `SecurityLabelsApplicator` allows an application to determine the labels that apply to a specific triple so they can store the appropriate label to enable making an access decision at a later time.
-This is intended primarily for usage when processing a single RDF event from the `knowledge` topic, thus applications obtain instances of these by calling the `SecurityPlugin.prepareLabelsApplicator(byte[], Graph)` method providing the labels byte sequence from the `Security-Label` header and the fine-grained labels graph (if any).
+This is intended primarily for usage when processing a single RDF event from the `knowledge` topic, thus applications obtain instances of these by calling the `SecurityPlugin.prepareLabelsApplicator(byte[], DatasetGraph)` method providing the labels byte sequence from the `Security-Label` header and the security-labelled dataset graph (if any).
 Therefore plugins **MUST** provide a fresh instance of this interface every time their `prepareLabelsApplicator()` method is invoked as the labels that apply *MAY* change on every RDF event an application processes.

 Once an application has an instance they call `labelForTriple(Triple)` whenever they need to lookup the label for a particular triple, this returns a `SecurityLabels<?>` from which the application can then store the corresponding byte sequence by accessing its `encoded()` method.

+### `SecurityLabelsBackup`

+The `SecurityLabelsBackup` interface allows a plugin to back up the security labels associated with a dataset graph to a specified path.
+This is an optional capability — plugins that do not manage a persistent label store simply return `Optional.empty()` from `DataSecurityPlugin.prepareLabelsBackup()`.

+The interface has a single `backup(DatasetGraph, String backupPath, ObjectNode node)` method.
+The `ObjectNode` acts as a result/metadata node that the implementation can populate with backup metadata for use during restore.

+The `SecurityLabelsBackup` instance to use is obtained via `DataSecurityPlugin.prepareLabelsBackup()`.

+### `SecurityLabelsRestore`

+The `SecurityLabelsRestore` interface is the counterpart to [`SecurityLabelsBackup`](#securitylabelsbackup).
+It restores security labels for a dataset graph from a previously created backup.

+Its single `restore(DatasetGraph, String restorePath, ObjectNode node)` method reads back the label data written by `SecurityLabelsBackup.backup()` and re-associates it with the dataset.

+The `SecurityLabelsRestore` instance to use is obtained via `DataSecurityPlugin.prepareLabelsRestore()`.

+### `SecurityLabelsCompact`

+The `SecurityLabelsCompact` interface provides an operation to compact the security labels store associated with a dataset graph by removing stale or orphaned label entries.

+Its single `compact(DatasetGraph)` method throws a `DataSecurityException` if compaction fails.

+The `SecurityLabelsCompact` instance to use is obtained via `DataSecurityPlugin.prepareLabelsCompact()`.

+### `SecurityLabelsRemover`

+The `SecurityLabelsRemover` interface allows an application to explicitly remove the security labels associated with a specific quad from a dataset graph.
+This is needed to keep the labels store consistent when data is deleted from the underlying dataset.

+Its single `remove(DatasetGraph, Quad)` method throws a `DataSecurityException` if removal fails.

+The `SecurityLabelsRemover` instance to use is obtained via `DataSecurityPlugin.prepareLabelsRemover()`.

+### `DistributionLifecycleFilters`

+The `DistributionLifecycleFilters` interface manages lifecycle-aware filters that are applied to a dataset graph during data distribution.
+These filters are installed once, on startup, and remain active for the lifetime of the dataset.

+Its single `installIfConfigured(DatasetGraph, String applicationId, String stateFile)` method installs the filters if the plugin is configured to do so and returns `true` if filters were successfully installed.

+The `DistributionLifecycleFilters` instance to use is obtained via `DataSecurityPlugin.prepareDistributionLifecycleFilters()`.

 ### `DataAccessAuthorizer`